donkz/RTCW-Punkbuster-Files/readme.md

 This repository contains files required to run punkbuster for RTCW as well as supplement windows .bat scripts to start or stop RTCW PunkBuster services.

 ## Intro
 PunkBuster is a software to introduce anti-cheat controls for RTCW.
-It was active in 2000s , but no longer supported.
+It was active in 2000s , but it is no longer supported.
 It does not come by default with the game and needs to be acquired separately.
-In 2019 it's best to get PunkBuster files here because it is possible to download something too new and non-functional off the internet.
+In 2019 it's best to get PunkBuster files here because it is possible to download something too new and non-functional off the internet that will send you down a wrong, falsely working path.
 PunkBuster consists of two elements: files in RTCW/pb game folder and windows services that always run on your PC.

 1. PB is the PunkBuster folder with antihacking data that is static for everyone.